Ingenium-Games/ingenium/CONTRIBUTING.md

 ### Thank You!

-Your contributions make ig.core better for everyone.
+Your contributions make ingenium better for everyone.
 Thank you for taking the time to contribute!